Perfecting Your Client Service Model

 Research by eMoney isolated a group of firms that offered exceptional client experiences and found that they saw impressive results over the past five years.
 They increased their AUM and compensation by 20 percent, more than double other firms in the study.1 Those firms had a 25 percent growth in new client acquisition, which was 70 percent higher than all others, and a 95 percent client retention rate when it was only 50 percent for the rest.1 The rewards for enhancing your client service model are clear.

 At its core, the client experience is about building client-centered relationships that continually exceed expectations.
-But as a financial professional, how do you perfect your client service model?
+But what constitutes a great client service model for financial advisors?

 Start by Identifying Your Ideal Clients